Engineering Computing Center

 How can I access the ECC?

 The Engineering Computing Center is open to all engineering majors as well as any student enrolled in an engineering or computer science class.
-First-time users will need to register for an account at the ECC Help Desk in SEM 231.
+Users can get right to work — all they need to do is log on to one of the computers with their NetID and password!

 How can I find out if a computer will be available?

-Two of the ECC's six labs are dedicated for student use and are open any time the ECC is open.
-These labs are SEM 231-A and SEM 231-F. We have also developed an app, currently available for any Android device, that you can use to get real-time updates about computer availability in the lab.
+Three of the ECC's six labs are dedicated for student use and are open any time the ECC is open.
+These labs are SEM 231-A, SEM 231-D and SEM 231-F. Students can also visit the University's computer lab website to check the availability of computers at a glance.

-The other four labs are available to students when they are not being used for engineering classes.
+The other three labs are available to students when they are not being used for engineering classes.
 Schedules for these labs are posted on the ECC Organization in WebCampus.

 Can I print at the ECC?